-What better way to keep warm than with the wool of an animal that stayed toasty through the last ice age.
-Musk ox wool, known to Alaskans as qiviut, is softer than sheep’s wool.
+What better way to keep warm than with the wool of an animal that stayed toasty through the last ice age?
+Musk ox wool, known as qiviut, is softer than sheep’s wool.
 It’s also missing oils that can make other materials itchy.
 Qiviut is crafted into hats, scarves and smoke rings by a co-operative of Alaska Native knitters.
-Finished product are for sale in many Anchorage shops, and Oomingmak serves as the co-op’s Anchorage outlet.
+Finished products are sold in many Anchorage shops, and Oomingmak serves as the co-op’s Anchorage outlet.

 It started as an experiment has bloomed into a successful – and fragrant – business.
-Denali Dreams Soap Co. crafts Alaska soaps colored with herbs, spices, natural pigments and scented with pure essential and quality fragrance oils.
+Denali Dreams Soap Co. crafts Alaska soaps colored with herbs, spices and natural pigments and scented with pure essential and quality fragrance oils.

 Some of the finest beauty products owe their existence to Alaska’s mighty glaciers.
 The icy wonders create a fine, silky soil used in skincare products of Alaska Glacial Mud.
 Harvested from banks near the Copper River, the mud is used in masks and mineral soaps that leave the skin soft and smooth.